iustin/corydalis/MANUAL.md

 ### Panorama/HDR outputs

-The usual work flow for a panorama or HDR file is as follows:
+My usual work flow for a panorama or HDR file is as follows:

 * a number of RAW files are shot;
 * these are processed and then combined into a panorama;